 What is the money from Puerto Rico called?

-Before the transition to the U.S. dollar in the early 20th century, Puerto Rico had its own currency known as the Puerto Rican peso.
-The island introduced its provincial paper money on August 31, 1812, with banknotes being produced by hand and mechanically, featuring denominations in reales.
+Before transitioning to the U.S. dollar in the early 20th century, Puerto Rico had its currency, the Puerto Rican provincial peso.
+The island introduced its Puerto Rican money on August 31, 1812, with banknotes produced by hand and mechanically, featuring denominations in reales.
 The Spanish Crown later approved mechanical printing to counteract counterfeiting issues.

 What is the country code for Puerto Rico?

-Puerto Rico's country code is not explicitly mentioned in the sources reviewed, but typically, in contexts such as telecommunications, Puerto Rico is included under the United States country code (+1), with specific area codes assigned to different regions of the island.
+Puerto Rico's country code is not explicitly mentioned in the sources reviewed, but typically, in contexts such as telecommunications, Puerto Rico is included under the United States country code (+1), with specific area codes assigned to different island regions.

 How is money made in Puerto Rico?

-Money in Puerto Rico is not produced locally; it uses the United States dollar, which is issued by the United States Department of the Treasury and produced by the Bureau of Engraving and Printing (for banknotes) and the United States Mint (for coins).
-Puerto Rico's adoption of the U.S. dollar facilitates trade and investment with the U.S. and other countries, making financial transactions easy for both residents and travelers.
+Puerto Rico does not produce money locally; it uses the United States dollar, issued by the United States Department of the Treasury and produced by the Bureau of Engraving and Printing (for banknotes) and the United States Mint (for coins).
+Puerto Rico's adoption of the U.S. dollar facilitates trade and investment with the U.S. and other countries, making financial transactions easy for residents and travelers.